 Survey Reveals Top 10 Productivity Killers

-With so much technology being utilized in the workspace today, it’s obvious that it has become a source of distraction for some employees, and is having a negative impact on productivity in the process.
-But is technology really all to blame?
+With so much technology being utilized in the workspace today, it’s obvious that it has become a source of distraction for some employees, and is hurting work productivity in the process.
+But is technology all to blame?
 A new survey of 2,175 hiring and human resource managers released by CareerBuilder uncovers the real source of today’s most notorious productivity killers – and it’s not all technology.
 The results are a mix of both obvious distractions and surprising discoveries.

 Here are the top 10 productivity busters according to CareerBuilder’s June 2015 survey.